 Gold Star Hall is the "memorial" in the Memorial Union.
 In World War I, when a family had a son or daughter in the service, they displayed a card with a simple blue star in their window.
 When a life was lost, the card with the blue star was changed to one with a gold star - hence the name, Gold Star Hall.
 The blue/gold star tradition continues, with military families still displaying these symbols.

 When the Memorial Union opened in 1928, the names of the Iowa Staters who died in World War I were carved into the walls.
-In 1959, the names of WWII casualties were mounted on two bronze doors in the zodiac foyer.
+In 1969, the names of WWII casualties were mounted on two bronze doors in the zodiac foyer.
 In 1984, the bronze doors were removed, and the names from World War II, Korea, and Vietnam were engraved into the limestone inside Gold Star Hall.
-Name additions have also been made in 2003, 2006, 2007, 2008, and 2009 - adding overlooked servicemen from WWII, Korea, Vietnam, Somalia, and Iraq.
+In subsequent years, additional names were engraved for WW I, WW II, Korea, Vietnam and the USS Liberty, as well as Somalia, Iraq, and Afghanistan.
 Gold Star Hall embodies the memorium that the entire building represents.

 This quotation is inscribed in the vestibule, above the zodiac:

 during the World War in the cause of

 Inside Gold Star Hall, over the north door, is this quotation by poet John Drinkwater:

 And Freedom's house inviolate.